 Establishing a Web-Based Data Collection System for National School Lunch and National School Breakfast Program Data: Technical Report—This report follows up an initiative to establish a central website to collect data from States on the National School Lunch and the School Breakfast Programs.
 Researchers and program administrators could use a central website to compare and analyze data across State and local areas for participation trends in local school district programs.
 The report provides an implementation plan for establishing a central website.
 The initiative is one of three that have the potential to improve the usefulness and cost-effectiveness of research on Federal food assistance and nutrition programs.
-The other initiatives are addressed in the reports Linking the Current Population Survey to State Food Stamp Program Administrative Data: Phase II Report, Data Development Initiatives for Research on Food Assistance and Nutrition Programs-Final Report and Linking WIC Program Data to Medicaid and Vital Records Data: Phase II Report, Data Development Initiatives for Research on Food Assistance and Nutrition Programs-Final Report.
+The other initiatives (see Data Development Initiatives for Research on Food Assistance and Nutrition Programs) are addressed in the reports Linking the Current Population Survey to State Food Stamp Program Administrative Data: Phase II Report, Data Development Initiatives for Research on Food Assistance and Nutrition Programs-Final Report and Linking WIC Program Data to Medicaid and Vital Records Data: Phase II Report, Data Development Initiatives for Research on Food Assistance and Nutrition Programs-Final Report.
 (E-FAN-04-005-3), June 2004.

 Data Development Initiatives for Research on Food Assistance and Nutrition Programs, Phase I: Ten Potential Data Initiatives—This report describes 10 potential data development initiatives, each of which holds promise for improving the quality or reducing the cost of data resources in USDA's three major food assistance programs.
 The initiatives reflect the research needs of all three of the largest Federal food assistance programs: the Food Stamp Program, the Special Supplemental Nutrition Program for Women, Infants, and Children, and the National School Lunch Program.
 The initiatives could also provide information on the measurement of program impacts and the dynamics of program participation.
 (E-FAN-01-010), December 2001.